Muddy-Branch-Alliance/muddy_branch_maps/README.md

 ```
 3. Replace the existing file in this repo with the updated file.

-## Icons and Fonts
+## Other Assets

-All the map icons and text labels are rendered from assets in this repo.
+Map controls and interactivity elements such as pop-ups are [defined here](index.html) and controlled by [Maplibre GL GS](https://maplibre.org/maplibre-gl-js/docs/).
+All the layers, map icons and text labels are rendered from assets in this repo based on instructions in the stylesheet.
 Instructions for how to access or modify these below.

 THe [original Protomaps assets](https://github.com/protomaps/basemaps-assets?tab=readme-ov-file] were used as a guide for what to implement and how.

+### Styles

+The [original Protomaps stylesheet](https://github.com/protomaps/basemaps/tree/main/styles) has been replaced with a custom one designed for this project.
+To make changes:
+1. Install [Map GL Style Build](https://github.com/stamen/map-gl-style-build) in a local clone of this repo
+2. Modify the [layer](templates/layers) you want to change according to the [Maplibre Style Specification](https://maplibre.org/maplibre-gl-js/docs/style-spec/)
+3. Build the `style.json` file [here](assets/Muddy_Branch_Greenway_Trail_Map/style.json) by running the Map GL Style Build `build` command.

 ### Icons